-The restaurants at the Grand Hyatt Singapore have an excellent reputation and are good enough to attract locals and ex-pats into the hotel.
-Embark on a culinary adventure from contemporary western and Asian cuisine at mezza9, try popular local delights at StraitsKitchen with Singaporean street cuisine served buffet style.
+The restaurants at the Grand Hyatt Singapore have an excellent reputation and are good enough to attract locals and ex-pats to the hotel.
+Embark on a culinary adventure from contemporary Western and Asian cuisine at mezza9, and try popular local delights at StraitsKitchen with Singaporean street cuisine served buffet style.
 Try the outdoor poolside Oasis set amidst lush greenery with a BBQ buffet dinner daily, inclusive of free-flow beer, wine, and soft drinks, or for something more sophisticated, the hearty Italian fare at Pete’s Place is recommended with seriously good Italian food and mouth-watering accompaniments.
 For drinks, grab a cocktail at 10 SCOTTS or the glass-enclosed martini bar, and party all night long at BRIX nightclub on Orchard Road.

-There is a spa with 11 treatment rooms, an impressive and stylishly decked outdoor pool (pictured above) surrounded by lush greenery, a modern gym with LCD screens on the equipment, steam and sauna, whirlpool baths and cold plunge pools, tennis courts, and indoor badminton courts.
+There is a spa with 11 treatment rooms, an impressive and stylishly decked outdoor pool (pictured above) surrounded by lush greenery, a modern gym with LCD screens on the equipment, steam and sauna, whirlpool baths, and cold plunge pools, tennis courts, and indoor badminton courts.

 Considered one of the best hotels in Singapore, the Grand Hyatt Singapore is in an unbeatable location.
 I love the decked pool area, and the restaurants are good enough to draw in locals.
 The Grand Hyatt Singapore is a great choice in this vibrant city.